AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - an anonymous type occurring as a parameter type, or as a function result type of a traversal function (defined below), or

-- an access-to-subprogram type associated with the "Ada" calling convention.
+- an access-to-subprogram type associated with the "Ada" or "C" calling convention.

 [Redundant: For example, access discriminants and access-to-subprogram types with the "protected" calling convention are not in |SPARK|.]